 I obviously love amigurumi enough to design some!
 I want to precise that those 9 amigurumi will be from other designers, I might even participate in another ami-along.

-8 months cross-stitched on the Snowflower diaries Joyful world calendar – 1/8
+8 months cross-stitched on the snowblower diaries calendar – 1/8

 This did not get worked on at all last year, so I’d like to finish it this year.